istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 Namespaces foo bar legacy deleted.
 {{< /text >}}

-## Globally enable mutual TLS for the cluster
+## Option 2: globally enable mutual TLS for the cluster

 This section describes how to apply the cluster-wide DestinationRule and MeshPolicy to enforce mutual TLS for a cluster.
 For more details, please read the